HsienChing/HsienChing.github.io/_posts/2024-03-31-GitHub-pages-post-template-01.md

 REF: <https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax>

-# 13. LaTeX syntax
+# 13. $LaTeX$ syntax

-To display equations written by LaTeX syntax, `MathJax` is required.
+To display equations written by $LaTeX$ syntax, `MathJax` is required.

-`MathJax` is an open-source JavaScript display engine for LaTeX, MathML, and AsciiMath notation that works in all modern browsers.
+`MathJax` is an open-source JavaScript display engine for $LaTeX$, MathML, and AsciiMath notation that works in all modern browsers.
 See <http://www.mathjax.org/> for additional details about MathJax, and <https://docs.mathjax.org> for the MathJax documentation.

 MathJax (Source Repository)
 <https://github.com/mathjax/MathJax-src>